microsoft/hlsl-specs/proposals/0016-c-interface-compiler-library.md

 * [PDB Symbol Access](#shader-pdbs)

 These features will also need to be supported by the new c-style library.
-Code snippets on how to compile a shader using the COM library are located in [DXC api code snippets](#dxc-code-snippets).
+Code snippets on how to use the COM library are located in [DXC api code snippets](#dxc-code-snippets).

+### DXC Library Api descriptions and code snippets

-The following interfaces are used to work with data being passed to/from the library.
+The following interfaces are used to work with data being passed to/from the DXC library.

 #### Buffers